Why Spouses Hide Assets, and How Citadel Can Help.

 One of the most common and old-fashioned ways of hiding assets from the community property pot?
 Don’t tell anybody they exist!
 Secret bank accounts, safety deposit boxes, bonds, vehicles, credit cards, you name it.
 It’s a big world out there, and for some people the easiest way to hide something is to keep it a secret and hope nobody stumbles across it.
 There are two ways your attorney can help fight this: First, by knowing what questions to ask when it counts.
 During a divorce, both spouses are going to have to answer questions on the record and under oath.
 It’s important to ask questions that give the person hiding assets the option to either reveal the asset, or lie under oath.
 Nobody can stop them from committing perjury, but a smart attorney can force them to make a tough choice.
 Second, subpoena records and follow the money and forensic accounting.
 Eventually a person’s secret assets will interact with their not-so-secret assets.
 It isn’t uncommon for these assets to make a guest appearance in a subpoenaed document, such as bank statements or tax filings.
 A detail-oriented attorney can find the string and pull it until they get to the end.

 These aren’t the only ways to hide assets, they are just some of the more common.
 The temptation to hide assets can be strong, and for some it can be irresistible, which is why some spouses in a divorce hide assets.
+Assets can also be hidden when there is a blended family involved.
+Read more if you want to know what to do if you are apart of a blended family.
 When that’s the case, you need an experienced advocate on your side.
-If you or someone you care about is going through a divorce, call 480-565-0046.
+If you or someone you care about is going through a divorce and they need help with their estate planning or a trust, call 480-565-0046.
 Citadel Law Firm can help.